American football: Teams and positions

 A diagram of a typical pre-snap formation.
 The offense (red) is lined up in a variation of the I formation, while the defense (blue) is lined up in the 4–3 defense.
 Both formations are legal.

 A football game is played between two teams of 11 players each.
 Playing with more on the field is punishable by a penalty.
+(Note: In the National Football League, the kicking team is allowed to bring a 12th man on the field to hold the kickoff.
+This can only be done during windy games, when the ball is unable to stay on the tee.
+The player can only hold the kickoff, and must leave the field after the ball is kicked.)
 Teams may substitute any number of their players between downs; this "platoon" system has resulted in teams utilizing specialized offensive, defensive and special teams units.
 The number of players allowed on an active roster varies by league; the NFL has a 53-man roster, while NCAA Division I allows teams to have up to 105 players on their roster.

 Individual players in a football game must be designated with a uniform number between 0 and 99.
 NFL teams are required to number their players by a league-approved numbering system, and any exceptions must be approved by the commissioner.
 NCAA and NFHS teams are "strongly advised" to number their offensive players according to a league-suggested numbering scheme.

 Women are eligible to play in high school, college, and professional football, but most football players are men.
 No woman has ever played in the NFL, but women have played in high school and college football games.
 In 2018, women and girls comprised 0.5% of players in Pop Warner Little Scholars youth football, 0.2% of players in high school football, and 10.9% of Americans who report playing tackle football.